 This Guide has been designed for use by all persons who are involved in the conduct of CLTS activities at the community level (including the schools in the community).
-It therefore targets all persons who have received some forms of orientation or training in CLTS including CLTS Facilitators, School Teachers, and selected community persons who are interested in their communities (including the schools) permanently getting rid of human faecal matter in their environmental.
-This is useful for the users throughout the entire process of supporting the communities and schools to sanitize their environment.
+It therefore targets all persons who have received some forms of orientation or training in CLTS including CLTS Facilitators, School Teachers, SMC, PTA's and selected community persons who are interested in their communities (including the schools) permanently getting rid of human faecal matter in their environmental.
+It provides useful insights for users throughout the entire process of supporting the communities and schools to sanitize their environment.
 Specifically at the school level, school teachers, especially the Head teacher and the School based Health Coordinator will use it to engage pupils in the process as shown in this document.
 They can also use it to generate ideas to guide pupils in taking action on improving the sanitation situation in their school.